Dear Teachers,

 Welcome to the latest STEM newsletter for Primary Schools from your local STEM Ambassador Delivery Partner.

-There are also several new STEM engagement opportunities available for the forthcoming half term.
+The British Science Week Kick Start grants open on the 17th September there are several new STEM engagement opportunities available for the forthcoming half term.
 STEM Ambassadors are still keen to offer as many enrichment opportunities as possible to learners and we welcome requests for STEM Ambassadors to help with any enrichment opportunity - please contact us directly to discuss your individual need.

 See Science have a facebook page where we will also be sharing lots of new ideas regularly - please like or follow the page.